Spanish–American War: Impact on the Marine Corps

-The Spanish-American War also served as a coming of age for several influential Marines.
+The Spanish–American War also served as a coming of age for several influential Marines.
 Lieutenants Smedley D. Butler, John A. Lejeune, and Wendell C. Neville and Captain George F. Elliott all served with distinction with the First Battalion that fought in Cuba.
 Lieutenant Butler would go on to earn two Medals of Honor, in Veracruz and Haiti.
 Lieutenants Lejeune and Neville and Captain Elliott would all become Commandants of the Marine Corps, the highest rank in the service and the leader of the entire Corps.

-Marines' actions during the Spanish-American War also provided significant positive press for the Corps.
+Marines' actions during the Spanish–American War also provided significant positive press for the Corps.
 The men of the First Battalion were welcomed as heroes when they returned to the States and many stories were published by journalists attached to the unit about their bravery during the Battle of Guantanamo.
-The Marine Corps began to be regarded as America's premier fighting force thanks in large part to the actions of Marines during the Spanish-American War and to the reporters who covered their exploits.
+The Marine Corps began to be regarded as America's premier fighting force thanks in large part to the actions of Marines during the Spanish–American War and to the reporters who covered their exploits.
 The success of the Marines also led to increased funding for the Corps from Congress during a time that many high-placed Navy officials were questioning the efficacy and necessity of the Marine Corps.
 This battle for Congressional funding and support would continue until the National Security Act of 1947, but Marine actions at Guantanamo and in the Philippines provided a major boost to the Corps' status.

+Aftermath in acquired territories

+Article IX of The Treaty of Paris stated that the U.S. Congress were responsible for decisions regarding the civil and political rights of the indigenous populations of the newly acquired territories of the Philippines, Puerto Rico, and Guam.
+There was initial reluctance in Congress to set firm plans for the once-Spanish islands.
+The debate of whether to retain the islands or give them independence eventually became the core debating and campaigning issue of the 1900 election.
+With McKinley's victory, Congress began to pass legislation that marked the United States' "deliberate turn toward imperialism."